wkumari/draft-wkumari-dnsop-extended-error/README.md

    The resolver attempted to perform DNSSEC validation, but validation ended in the Bogus state.
 The R flag should be set.

 4.2.
-Extended DNS Error Code 2 - DNSSEC Indeterminite
+Extended DNS Error Code 2 - DNSSEC Indeterminate

    The resolver attempted to perform DNSSEC validation, but validation ended in the Indeterminate state.